ceph/ceph/doc/cephfs/fs-nfs-exports.rst

     $ ceph nfs export create cephfs <fsname> <clusterid> <binding> [--readonly] [--path=/path/in/cephfs]

-It creates export rados objects containing the export block.
-Here binding is the pseudo root name and type is export type.
+This creates export rados objects containing the export block.

+<fsname> is the name of the FS volume used by the NFS Ganesha cluster that will
+serve this export.

+<clusterid> is the NFS Ganesha cluster ID.

+<binding> is the pseudo root path (must be an absolute path).

 Delete CephFS Export
 ====================